LimaJuliett/Python-photo-metadata/README.md

 # Python-photo-metadata
-A simple python script to get metadata from photos.
+A simple Python script to get metadata from photos.

 ## metadata-writer.py
 For people who might be uncomfortable diving into the code.
 [Install Python 3](https://www.python.org/downloads/), put this into folder containing pictures, double-click (Windows) or run from command line (Linux/MacOS), and follow the prompts.